martindevans/SupersonicSound/README.md

 at the nuget package manager console.
 This will install the package as well as install the native dependencies (in Dependencies/x86 and Dependencies/x86_64 directories).

+Currently this package requires .Net 4.6 (due to a dependency on System.Numerics).

 ## Examples

 SupersonicSound is *almost* a direct translation from the C++ API but instead does things in C# style.
 For example to get a parameter from an event instance in C++ is: